-Eye tests are vital because you might not necessarily feel pain when something is wrong with your eye health.
+Eye tests are vital because you may not feel any pain or discomfort when something is wrong with your eyes.
 A visit to your optician for an examination is an important health check that may detect initial signs of eye conditions before you’re aware of any symptoms.
 It is important to remember that many eye conditions can be treated if found early.

-People are often unaware that a sight test will also include a general health check that can pick up early signs of eye disease.
+People are often unaware that a sight test can pick up early signs of eye disease.
 An eye test can also help identify other health conditions such as high cholesterol, diabetes, high blood pressure and increased risk of stroke.

 During your appointment, you may see more than one practitioner.
 An optometrist or ophthalmic medical practitioner will test your sight to check the quality of your vision and your eye health, and you may also see a dispensing optician, who will fit your glasses.

 If you already wear glasses or contact lenses, remember to take them with you to your sight test.
 You will be asked to wear them during the test.

 During an eye test, you may need to discuss your age, lifestyle and medical history.